-Mitigation/Enhancement Proposal Response Additional Proposals Consider introducing a policy on the management of recycled and secondary aggregates as part of the halving waste to landfill initiative.
-Policy provides for co-location of secondary or recycled aggregates with mineral sites and the location of permanent facilities within the Waste Management Facilities area of search.
+Mitigation/Enhancement Proposal Response Additional Proposals Consider introducing a police management of recycled an aggregates as part of the hall landfill initiative. d secondary Policy provides for co-location of secondary or recycled aggregates with mineral sites and the location of permanent facilities within the Waste Management Facilities area of search.
 The contribution made by development to the use of alternative materials is also recognised. • None.
-Consider introducing a policy to promote the use of recycled and secondary aggregates in public building works.
-The policy provides for the use of alternative materials, such as secondary and recycled aggregates in all new development within the Borough. • None.
+Consider introducing a polic use of recycled and second in public building works. ' ' The policy provides for the use of alternative materials, such as secondary and recycled aggregates in all new development within the Borough. • None.